Hi-PACE/hipace/docs/source/run/parameters.rst

     The tile size can be set with ``hipace.tile_size``.

 * ``hipace.tile_size`` (`int`) optional (default `32`)
-    Tile size for plasma current deposition, when running on CPU and tiling is activated (``hipace.do_tiling = 1``).
+    Tile size for beam and plasma current deposition, when running on CPU and tiling is activated (``hipace.do_tiling = 1``).

 * ``hipace.depos_order_xy`` (`int`) optional (default `2`)